@thingts/fs-path - v2.0.0

 // The file will be removed eventually, on gc or process exit

-• Returns true if this path equals the other path or string
+• Returns true if this path equals the other path or path string.

 Parameters